grouting/confused/README.md

 # Confused

 Do you ever find yourself using a function that intimidates you?
-Are there functions that are so terrifying, a mere comment does not sufficiently warn unwitting callers of such function?
+Are there functions so terrifying, mere comments do not sufficiently warn unwitting callers of its infinite complexity and unknowability?

 With the `confusion!()` and `confused!()` macros, you can easily mark a scary function as such: